lion65816/aat/README.md

 ## Getting Started

-Extract Lunar Magic from lm331.zip and move the .exe and .chm into the root project directory.
+Extract Lunar Magic from lm331.zip into lm331 directory (so it can be used with [Lunar Monitor](#export-resources-lunar-monitor) and [Lunar Helper](#import-resources-lunar-helper)).
-Patch my_hack.bps (using Flips or an online patcher for example) to smw rom and make sure the output rom's name is my_hack.smc.
+Patch `my_hack.bps` (using Flips or an online patcher for example) to smw rom and make sure the output rom's name is `my_hack.smc` and is in the main project directory.
-For more info on hacking Mario, check the readmes of the tools as well as Lunar Magic's help file for more details.
+For more info on hacking SMW, check the readmes of the tools as well as Lunar Magic's help file for more details.

 ## Custom Graphics